kiraheta/data-structures-and-algorithms/README.md

 > * duplicate keys are not allowed

 > If tree is empty, then newly inserted node becomes root.
 Next inserted node's key is compared to parent's key.
-If less, then it will be inserted in left attribute of root.
-Else, in right attribute of root.
-If a newly inserted node seeks insertion in an already occupied left or right attribute of root, then it's key is compared to root's key.
-If less, then it moves down left and it's key is compared to the root's left attribute node's key.
-Else, it moves down right and it's key is compared to the root's right attribute node's key
+If less, then it will be inserted in left child of root.
+Else, in right child of root.
+If a newly inserted node seeks insertion in an already occupied left or right child of root, then it's key is compared to root's key.
+If less, then it moves down left and it's key is compared to the root's left child node's key.
+Else, it moves down right and it's key is compared to the root's right child node's key

 #### Big O